anthonylangsworth/EDMFAT/README.md

 # Introduction

-Elite: Dangerous Minor Faction Activity Tracker (EDMFAT) is an EDMC plug-in that automatically records in-game actions supporting or undermining a minor faction.
+Elite: Dangerous Minor Faction Activity Tracker (EDMFAT) is an EDMC plug-in that automatically records in-game actions supporting or undermining minor factions.
 For example, completing missions for a minor faction will increase that minor faction's influence.
 Completing missions for other minor factions in the same system will decrease that minor faction's influence.
 A busy session may give the following:

 ![Sample EDMFAT Screenshot](doc/EDMFAT.png)